CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 Note: This requirements assume the default configuration (i.e. `--net_resolution "656x368"` and `num_scales 1`).
 You might need more (with a greater net resolution and/or number of scales) or less resources (with smaller net resolution and/or using the MPI and MPI_4 models).

 ## How to Compile It
-1. Required: CUDA, cuDNN and OpenCV installed on your machine.
-OpenCV can be easily installed by running `apt-get install libopencv-dev`.
+1. Required: CUDA, cuDNN, OpenCV and Atlas must be already installed on your machine.
+    1. OpenCV can be installed by running `apt-get install libopencv-dev`.
+    2. Atlas with `sudo apt-get install libatlas-base-dev`.
+Instead of Atlas, you can use OpenBLAS or Intel MKL, just modify the generated `Makefile.config` and `3rdparty/caffe/Makefile.config` and recompile again.
 2. If you have installed OpenCV 2.4 in your system, go to step 3.
 If you are using OpenCV 3, uncomment the line `# OPENCV_VERSION := 3` on the file `Makefile.config.Ubuntu14.example` (for Ubuntu 14) and/or `Makefile.config.Ubuntu16.example` (for Ubuntu 15 or 16).
 In addition, OpenCV 3 does not incorporate the `opencv_contrib` module by default.
 Assuming you have manually installed it and you need to use it, append `opencv_contrib` at the end of the line `LIBRARIES += opencv_core opencv_highgui opencv_imgproc` in the `Makefile` file.
 3. Build Caffe & the OpenPose library + download the required Caffe models for Ubuntu 14.04 or 16.04 and cuda 8:
 ```